atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Spotify's Discover Weekly feature**
 -
 Besides social media, I mostly find new music through Spotify's Discover Weekly playlist.
 Does it often recommend songs/artists you already listen to?
 Yeah.
 Does it usually contain mostly the same kind of Gen Z shoegaze slop?
 Yeah.
 Doesn't it come from Spotify, which is generally an evil company?
 Yeah.
 But does it actually lock in on suggesting new, great music every once in a while?
-Yeah- at least,
+Yeah- this year it recommended me the following great releases.

+**Ghais Guevara's *Goyard Ibn Said***:
+<iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2NiS2Ky8v1yGAjDLVxaIV3?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Windmill Scene (that isn't Geese)**
 -